openstack-archive/fuel-docs/pages/user-guide/config-environment/settings/3500-vlan-splinters.rst

    You should use fewer than 50 VLANs if you run the Neutron VLAN mode and use the hard trunks mode.

+Fuel also provides the option
+of using the experimental Fedora long-term support 3.10 kernel.
+Using this kernel may allow you to use VLAN tagged packets without using VLAN splinters, which can provide significant performance advantages.
+However, this option has had minimal testing and may invalidate your agreements with your hardware vendor.
+See :ref:`ovs-arch`
+for more information about using Open vSwitch.